-The Pinellas Technical College-St. Petersburg (PTC-SP) administrative, instructional, and support staff is diligent in assuring a safe, orderly, and positive physical learning environment for the protection of the health and safety of students, staff, and guests.
-To fulfill the goal of a safe and healthy environment on a daily basis, the Pinellas County School Board (of which PTC-SP is a school) and PTC-SP policies, processes, and procedures relating to health and safety issues are in place, implemented, and regularly evaluated and revised with input from employees and students.
-In addition, a system for reporting and investigating accidents is followed by all staff.
+The Pinellas Technical College-Clearwater Campus (PTC-CLWTR) administrative, instructional, and support staff, including Pinellas Technical College - Clearwater Campus - Pinellas High Innovation, work together diligently to ensure a safe, orderly, and positive physical learning environment.
+This collaborative effort protects the health and safety of students, staff, and guests.
+To fulfill the goal of a consistently safe and healthy environment, the Pinellas County School Board and PTC-CLWTR policies, processes, and procedures related to health and safety issues are in place, implemented, and regularly evaluated.
+Teachers must attend Youth Mental Health First Aid (YMHFA) annually to assist with all aspects of student health.
+These policies, processes, and procedures are reviewed and revised regularly with input from all of us, employees and students.
+In addition, we all follow a system for reporting and investigating accidents.

 Pinellas County Schools (PCS) has developed and promotes a comprehensive program to ensure the safety of its employees, students, and visitors.
 The safety program includes guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.
-To prevent or minimize injuries to employees, coworkers, and students and to protect and conserve School District equipment, employees must comply with the following requirements:
+To prevent or minimize injuries to employees, co-workers, and students and to protect and conserve School District equipment, employees must comply with the following requirements:

+It is of utmost importance to observe all safety rules.
+Your adherence to these rules is crucial for maintaining a safe environment for everyone at Pinellas Technical College-Clearwater Campus.

-- Observe all safety rules - Familiarize yourself with School District critical incident plans/procedures and emergency preparedness protocols - Always keep work areas clean and orderly - Immediately report all accidents to their supervisor - Operate only equipment or machines for which they have training and authorization - All employees must wear their employee ID badge while on school district property
+Familiarize themselves with School District critical incident plans/procedures and emergency preparedness protocols.

+Keep work areas clean and orderly at all times.

+Immediately report all accidents to their supervisor.

+Operate only equipment or machines for which they have training and authorization.

+All employees must wear their employee ID badge while on school district property.
-Employees with questions or concerns relating to safety programs and issues should contact their immediate supervisors.